Wind power in Ireland: Capacity Growth

 Eddie O'Connor, then CEO of the semi-state owned peat harvesting company, Bord na Móna, commissioned the country's first "commercial wind farm" in a cutaway peat bog in County Mayo in 1992.
-Wind power deployment in the Republic of Ireland began slowly during the 1990's but has accelerated in the 2000's.
+Wind power deployment in the Republic of Ireland began slowly during the 1990s but has accelerated in the 2000s.
 Whilst annual wind capacity growth has been variable, it has shown an increasing trend (Figure 1).
 Wind power has provided a steadily increasing share of electricity, from 4% (1,874 GWh) in 2005, to 28% in 2018 (10,195 GWh) (Figure 2).
 In the first two months of 2020, wind provided 49% of electricity demand, and a peak recorded output from wind power of 4,471 MW was delivered on 12 February 2021.
 Wind is now the second largest source of electricity generation after natural gas, which accounted for 52% of electricity generated in 2018.